natcap/invest.users-guide/source/coastal_protection.rst

 where the last term is left untouched because, as mentioned earlier, we assumed that long waves are not affected by the presence of natural habitats.
 Similarly, we did not change the value of the offshore wavelength :math:`L_o` because we assumed that peak wave period is not affected by the presence of natural habitats.

-.. _cp-Erosion:

-Shoreline Response
-^^^^^^^^^^^^^^^^^^

-The model estimates two types of shoreline response to wave attack.
-In case of sandy beach systems, we compute the amount of shoreline erosion that takes place after a storm based on the value of storm surge and wave runup computed by the wave evolution model.
-In cases when the shoreline is composed of consolidated sediments (mangroves, marshes), we compute the amount of bed scour that one could expect.
-In both cases, we use empirical equations that ignore the dynamic response of the system.

-Sandy Systems
-"""""""""""""
+From the value of runup at the shoreline, we estimate the amount of beach erosion based on the management action that you have specified.
 Sandy beaches are eroded during storms, and generally build back during periods of fair weather.
 The amount of shoreline erosion is a function of the elevations of sand berm and dunes in the backshore, the wave height and period during the storm, the length of the storm, and the total water level elevation during the storm.

-The total water level during the storm is a function of the storm surge elevation, wave runup elevation, the tide stage during the storm, and any super-elevation of the water surface caused by oceanic processes (e.g., El Nino, La Nina, etc.).
-In the model, we only require storm surge elevation values as input, and we compute the amount of runup for the different management actions that you want to evaluate.
+As mentioned earlier, the total water level during the storm is a function of the storm surge elevation, wave runup elevation, the tide stage during the storm, and any super-elevation of the water surface caused by oceanic processes.
+In the model, we only require storm surge elevation values as input, and we compute the amount of runup for the different management actions that you want to evaluate from Equation :ref:`R2Stockdon`.
 Consequently, it is important that you adjust your bathymetry profile to any other water surface elevation difference that you want to evaluate in our model.

 We estimate the amount of sandy beach erosion during a storm :math:`E_s` following the model proposed by Kriebel and Dean (1993):